Economy of Thailand: Foreign trade

 China has replaced the United States as Thailand's largest export market while the latter still holds its position as its second-largest supplier (after Japan).
 While Thailand's traditional major markets have been North America, Japan, and Europe, economic recovery in Thailand's regional trading partners has helped Thai export growth.

+As of 2022, China is Thailand's largest trading partner with 3.69 trillion baht ($106 billion) worth of trade, accounting for almost 20% of all Thai foreign trade.
+In 2022, China also became the largest foreign investor in Thailand, totaling 77.4 billion baht, more than Japan and USA.

 Recovery from financial crisis depended heavily on increased exports to the rest of Asia and the United States.
 Since 2005 the increase in export of automobiles from Japanese manufacturers (particularly Toyota, Nissan and Isuzu) has helped improve the trade balance, with over one million cars produced annually since then.
 Thailand has joined the ranks of the world's top ten automobile-exporting nations.

 Machinery and parts, vehicles, integrated circuits, chemicals, crude oil, fuels, iron and steel are among Thailand's principal imports.
 The increase in imports reflects a need to fuel production of high-tech items and vehicles.

 Thailand is a member of the World Trade Organization (WTO), the Cairns Group of agricultural exporters and the ASEAN Free Trade Area (AFTA), and has pursued free-trade agreements.
 A China-Thailand Free Trade Agreement (FTA) began in October 2003.
 This agreement was limited to agricultural products, with a more comprehensive FTA planned to be signed by 2010.
 Thailand also has a limited free-trade agreement with India (since 2003) and a comprehensive Australia-Thailand Free Trade Agreement, which began on 1 January 2005.

 Thailand began free trade negotiations with Japan in February 2004, and an in-principle agreement was agreed to in September 2005.
 Negotiations for a US-Thailand free trade agreement have been underway, with a fifth round of meetings held in November 2005.